BenbowLab/Benthos2019/README.md

 # Spatially nested macroinvertebrate community diversity along a river continuum

 # Code files
-Benthos_Paper_2019.r contains the code used for analysis as well as constructing the figures in the manuscript.
+Benthos Project_Nuevo2020.r contains the code used for analysis as well as constructing the figures in the manuscript.
+Data is in Transect2014All_AD_09.10.2017